Gold Coast Model Railway Club Inc.

 Photo left- Oxenford station early 1900's

 Photo right- Oxenford station with passing loop looking towards Hope Island road level crossing.
-Station close to current Oxenford Tavern.
-Foreground reverse turnout connection to passing loop
+This station was close to where the Oxenford Tavern is now.
+In the foreground there is a reverse turnout connection to the passing loop

 .